arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 The server Portenta Machine Control (on the right side) will:

-- Execute a binary counter with digital outputs working as visual indicators within an 8-bit boundary.
+- Execute a binary counter with digital outputs as visual indicators within an 8-bit boundary.
 - Increase the shared Modbus counter variable each time the 8-bit binary counter completes a cycle.
 - Adjust the binary counter's speed by modifying buffer variables according to the desired values.